 Our mission is to increase the utility and impact of research produced at Columbia by creating, adapting, implementing, supporting, and sustaining innovative digital tools and publishing platforms for content delivery, discovery, analysis, data curation, and preservation.
 In pursuit of that mission, we also engage in extensive outreach, education, and advocacy to ensure that the scholarly work produced at Columbia University has a global reach and accelerates the pace of research across disciplines.

-CDRS is one of six entities that comprise the Digital Programs and Technology Services branch of Columbia University Libraries/Information Services.
+CDRS is one of five entities that comprise the Digital Programs and Technology Services branch of Columbia University Libraries/Information Services.
 The Center was created in July 2007 to address the ongoing evolution of researchers’ and scholars’ needs as new technologies, policies, and systems of knowledge support arise.

 Keep up to date with the latest from CDRS:

 - @ResearchAtCU for Academic Commons

 - @DataAtCU for research data at Columbia

 We’re located at Columbia University’s Morningside Campus (PDF map):